Quabena/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes - displays all users and their home directories, sorted by the users, based on the /etc/passwd file 100-empty_casks - finds all empty files and directories and all sub-directories 101-gifs - lists all files with a .gif extension in the current directory and all its sub-directories.
+102-acrostic - decodes acrostics that use the irst letter of each line